Plant Problem Lab

 Houseplant Pests

 Pests often masquerade as watering or light problems.
 Yellowing, curling, spots, and weak growth can all happen when leaves are being damaged.
-This hub helps you identify pest clues before spraying randomly.
+Look for pest clues before spraying randomly.

 houseplant pestsfungus gnats in houseplantssticky leaves on houseplantswebbing on plant leavestiny black specks on houseplants